 Inventory management software is also used to value inventory.
 Inventory valuation is the monetary value of unsold inventory and plays a critical role in both financial and tax reporting.
 Three primary methods for inventory valuation are FIFO, LIFO, and weighted average cost (WAC).
 The calculation of these valuation methods is complicated and typically requires the support of a CPA.

 FIFO (First-In, First-Out) accounting assumes that the first items purchased are the first to leave.
 This method promotes a flow that reflects older costs on the income statement and is beneficial in stable or declining price environments.
+It can also enhance customer satisfaction by minimizing spoilage and obsolescence, especially for time-sensitive goods.
 However, it typically results in the highest tax liability as it deducts older, potentially lower costs.

 LIFO (Last-In, First-Out) accounting operates on the principle that the last items in are the first to be recognized as sold.
 In times of rising prices, LIFO is advantageous as it matches higher costs with current revenue, potentially lowering taxable income.